 Red blood cells (RBC) can be present in urine even when they are not visible to a person.
-The medical term for RBC in the urine is hematuria.
+Also known as hematuria, it can indicate an infection, kidney disease, and other health conditions.

 There are two types of hematuria.
 One is called “gross hematuria,” which occurs when a person can see the blood in their urine.
 The other type is “microscopic hematuria,” wherein a person cannot see the blood in their urine, despite the fact that RBC are present.